ingzkp/kotlinx-serialization-bfl/SERIALIZATION_FORMAT.md

 ### Encoding and Endianness

-The rationale behind the difference in endianness of the integer and fraction part is mathematical consistency.
-The whole byte array is now a valid representation of the part in the given endianness.
+The difference in endianness is explained by the fact that some processors implemented in exotic languages, e.g., (Zinc)[2], may not be able to use the first length bytes.
+Additionally, the whole byte array is now a valid representation of the part in the given endianness.
 This means that processors can either work with the first `n` bytes, or just process the whole array of bytes independently of the length field.

 Given the value in the [example](#example), processing the whole integer part with little-endianness will result in:
 "000123", which equals "123".